wazuh/wazuh-documentation/source/quickstart.rst

 Installing Wazuh
 ----------------

 #.
-Download and run the Wazuh unattended installation.
+Download and run the Wazuh unattended installer.

    .. code-block:: console

      # curl -sO https://s3.us-west-1.amazonaws.com/packages-dev.wazuh.com/resources/4.3/wazuh_install.sh && sudo bash ./wazuh_install.sh -a

-   After executing the script, the output prompts the access credentials and a message that confirms that the installation was successful.
+   After executing the installer, the output shows the access credentials and a message that confirms that the installation was successful.

    .. code-block:: console
      :emphasize-lines: 4